NazimMakhmutkhodzhaev/QAmid/README.md

 # QAmid

-Description
+# Description
 There are Login, Create Client, View Client, Edit client test cases automated.

-How to run tests
+# How to run tests
-In order to run a test, we have to install node.js in any code editing program such as VS code Instal a node.js package called npm
+In order to run a test, we have to install node.js in any code editing program such as VS code Instal a node.js package called npm:

-'npm i'
+`npm i`

+And then we can launch the test:

+`npm run wdio`